-One note of interest: if the link uses the Disable bit, once all ports have been disabled, the link could then (after some TBD delay) make certain all Suspend bits in all ports of the PHY are set, after which the link clears all Disable bits in all ports of the PHY, followed by clearing the PHY Resume\Enable bit (bit 0 of PHY node register 0101b), and then remove LPS to the PHY.
+One note of interest: if the link uses the Disable bit, once all ports have been disabled, the link could then (after some TBD delay) make certain all Suspend bits in all ports of the PHY are set, after which the link clears all Disable bits in all ports of the PHY, followed by clearing the PHY Resume\Enable bit, and then remove LPS to the PHY.
 This would precondition all ports in the suspended PHY to respond to a resume event - resuming the PHY and asserting LinkON to the link (notifying the link of a resume event on the PHY).